 with respect to the representation of women, not only in percentages,

 but at what career stage those percentages drop and the explanations

 for why.
-Here is the syllabus, with readings linked when not in violation of copyright.
+Here is the syllabus from 2009, with readings linked when not in violation of copyright.